-Antique objects (coins, statues, everyday objects, inscriptions and numerous other artefacts) were there for the taking.
+Antique objects (coins, statues, everyday objects, inscriptions and numerous other artefacts) were omnipresent.
 The houses and gardens were the showrooms.
 However, they were private collections.

 The public viewed the objects in the Capitol in large numbers.
-The collection in the Capitol was there stay and became the first museum.
+The collection in the Capitol became the first museum.

-The city of Basel had already organised an art collection, the Amerbach-Kabinett in the Haus zur Mücke, for the public in 1671.
+The city of Basel possessed an art collection for the public in 1671, the Amerbach-Kabinett in the Haus zur Mücke.
 It was the first public collection north of the Alps.